Table of Contents

 Anyone shipping ecommerce inventory and/or online orders will use shipping barcodes for better ecommerce order tracking.
 3PLs encounter many shipping barcodes due to the volume of ecommerce brands they work with.
 Here are the main use cases:

-1. Receiving inventory in the fulfillment center
+1. Receiving inventory in the fulfilment centre

 When receiving inventory from a manufacturer, supplier, or merchant, 3PLs need to scan barcodes, whether they are from parcel or freight shipments.
 3PLs will have varying processes, so you must conform to their standards to prevent delays in orders, unidentifiable inventory, and potential fees from them.